Asgard archaea

-Asgard archaea (previously known as superphylum "Asgard" or phylum "Asgardarchaeota") are a kingdom belonging to the domain Archaea that contain eukaryotic signature proteins.
+Asgard archaea, or Promethearchaeati (previously known as superphylum "Asgard" or phylum "Asgardarchaeota"), are a kingdom belonging to the domain Archaea that contain eukaryotic signature proteins.

-After including the kingdom category into ICNP, the only validly published names of this group are kingdom Promethearchaeati and phylum Promethearchaeota.
-All formerly proposed "phyla" would be de-ranked to classes in this framework.
 It appears that the eukaryotes, the domain that contains the animals, plants, fungi and protists, emerged within the Promethearchaeati, in a branch containing the "Heimdallarchaeia".
 This supports the two-domain system of classification over the three-domain system.

+After including the kingdom category into ICNP, the only validly published name of this group is kingdom Promethearchaeati.
+All formerly proposed "phyla" would be de-ranked to classes in this framework.

 Discovery and nomenclature

 In the summer of 2010, sediments were analysed from a gravity core taken in the rift valley on the Knipovich ridge in the Arctic Ocean, near the Loki's Castle hydrothermal vent site.
 Specific sediment horizons previously shown to contain high abundances of novel archaeal lineages were subjected to metagenomic analysis.
 In 2015, an Uppsala University-led team proposed the "Lokiarchaeota" phylum based on phylogenetic analyses using a set of highly conserved protein-coding genes.
 The group was named for the shape-shifting Norse god Loki, in an allusion to the hydrothermal vent complex from which the first genome sample originated.
 The Loki of mythology has been described as "a staggeringly complex, confusing, and ambivalent figure who has been the catalyst of countless unresolved scholarly controversies", analogous to the role of "Lokiarchaeota" in the debates about the origin of eukaryotes.

 In 2016, a University of Texas-led team discovered "Thorarchaeia" from samples taken from the White Oak River in North Carolina, named in reference to Thor, another Norse god.
 Samples from Loki's Castle, Yellowstone National Park, Aarhus Bay, an aquifer near the Colorado River, New Zealand's Radiata Pool, hydrothermal vents near Taketomi Island, Japan, and the White Oak River estuary in the United States contained "Odinarchaeia" and "Heimdallarchaeia"; following the Norse deity naming convention, these groups were named for Odin and Heimdall respectively.
 Researchers therefore named the group containing these microbes "Asgard", after the home of the gods in Norse mythology.
 Two "Lokiarchaeota" specimens have been cultured, enabling a detailed insight into their morphology.
-Superphylum "Asgard" was renamed to kingdom Promethearchaeati and phylum "Lokiarchaeota" was renamed to family Promethearchaeaceae.
+Superphylum "Asgard" was renamed to kingdom Promethearchaeati and phylum "Lokiarchaeota" was renamed to class Promethearchaeia.